-Over the course of more than 40 years of practice, Mark has represented and counseled businesses ranging from entrepreneurial start-up companies to more established clients in the manufacturing, museum, service, tourism, and nonprofit sectors.
+After over 45 years of practice, representing and counseling businesses ranging from entrepreneurial start-up companies to more established clients in the manufacturing, museum, service, tourism, and nonprofit sectors, Mark has pretty much retired and became Of Counsel to the firm in 2022.
 He has worked with and represented banks and venture capital providers and companies being financed.
-He has assisted clients with their strategic planning, as well as change management and urgent problem-solving for organizations in crisis.
+He assisted clients with their strategic planning, as well as change management and urgent problem-solving for organizations in crisis.

 In counseling his clients, Mark seeks to gather and analyze all of the relevant information and develop a clear understanding of what the client wishes to accomplish.
 The client is presented with a series of options and the pros and cons of each — and a recommendation supported by rationale.
 Mark helps his clients select the option best for them and then implements it as efficiently and economically as possible.
 Often this will include negotiations with other parties, and these are done in the context of achieving the goal while preserving or improving the relationship if possible.

 As Mark careens toward complete retirement, he is trying to limit his practice to:

 - Nonprofit law, including assistance in organization, strategic planning, financing, governance, mergers and acquisitions, and dissolution; and

 - Museum law, most notably the complex issues relating to deaccessioning and the use of proceeds, including representation of the Berkshire Museum in connection with its deaccessioning and sale in 2017-2018 and the Everson Museum in connection with its 2020 deaccessioning and sale of a Pollock to create a fund for the acquisition of works by under-represented artists and a fund to support direct care of the collection.